Clibor is a clipboard history manager. Give it a try!

 Easily encrypt and decrypt text to protect confidential information.

-Therefore, even in the unlikely event that TXT-Crypter is no longer available, the encrypted text will not be lost.
+Even in the unlikely event that TXT-Crypter is no longer available, your encrypted text will still be accessible.

-In this issue, we summarize how to manage passwords in Notion.
+In this article, we explored how to manage passwords in Notion.

-As a personal example, we store passwords in encrypted form.
+As a personal example, I store passwords in an encrypted format.

 ProductsToolsTools otherTXT-Crypter